Decluttering toys is overwhelming. There’s no sugar coating it! What do you keep? What do you donate? Is it really worth

 3. Remove Uncategorizable Toys

 Once all the toys are grouped into logical categories, gather all the toys that don’t fit into those categories.
 Spoiler alert: these are the toys that are leaving your home.
-I know it sounds harsh, but the reason these toys are taking over is because they don’t go with anything else.
-Decluttering toys is more than just organizing them, it’s removing them, too!
+I know it sounds harsh, but the reason these toys are taking over is that they don’t go with anything else.
+Decluttering toys is more than just organizing them.
+It’s removing them, too!

-If you struggle with this step, put the uncategorized toys in a box and put it into the garage.
+If you struggle with this step, put the uncategorized toys in a box and put the box in the garage.
 Cover it up and set an alarm on your phone for one week.
 If you needed to go into that box for something, you know it’s a used toy and you can add it back into your toy mix.
-If not, it’s safe to say those toys can and probably should be donated/trashed/sold.
+If not, it’s safe to say those toys can and probably should be donated, trashed, or sold.

 4. Throw Away Broken Toys